 Auto Images is a well-established production company making creative documentary, fiction and short film as well as delivering digital stories across all platforms.
 The company has strong ties to film financiers in the Swedish and Nordic region as well as good relations to key partners on an international level.

-At Auto Images we have a fully equiped production company including edit suites and screening facilities.
+At Auto Images we have a fully equipped production company including edit suites and screening facilities.
 Our office is designed as an open and creative space, great for working and occasionally for hosting social gatherings.

 Latest titles from Auto Images include Becoming Zlatan and Every Face Has a Name.
-Among ealier award winning films are Rolling Like a Stone (Best Music Documentary at Silverdocs, USA, 2006) and Long Distance Love, (Best Documentary at Hamptons International Film Festival, USA, 2009) and Harbour of Hope (Special Jury Mention at Krakow Documentary Festival, Poland 2012).
+Among earlier award winning films are Rolling Like a Stone (Best Music Documentary at Silverdocs, USA, 2006) and Long Distance Love, (Best Documentary at Hamptons International Film Festival, USA, 2009) and Harbour of Hope (Special Jury Mention at Krakow Documentary Festival, Poland 2012).
 Images has also produced several successful fiction projects, including the Berlin Film Festival winners Daybreak by Björn Runge and My Uncle Loved the Colour Yellow by Mats Olof Olsson.

 Auto Images is since 2005 producing the DVD series Mitt Hjärtas Malmö (From Malmö with love), based on private archive footage from Malmö.
 Until today Auto Images has released 12 DVDs with nearly 16 hours of archive film, depicting Malmö between 1905-2004.